 Why You Should Choose Your Chest Tattoo Carefully

 This is just a quirky little tip to finish off with.
-Say you got a tattoo of a woman’s face on your chest.
+Say you got a tattoo of a face on your chest.
 On a freshly shaved chest, it’ll probably look pretty impressive.

 The lines will be intricate and the image will look sharp.
 But, especially on fairer skin, trouble lies just around the corner.

 So, the moral of this unusual story is this.
 Think about what the tattoo will look like once your chest hair starts to grow back.
-Is it something you could live with, or something that would just look too strange?

 Your options would be to pick a different tattoo consisting of images filled in with darker colors.
 Or, just regularly trim down and shave your chest.